TheGoodlike13/liberty_or_death/README.md

 anyways, so "the way to use something" to me is the same as "something" anyways.
 So I guess I'll continue calling LDAP something it probably isn't when I mean AD.
 If I even understand anything at all, LOL.

+Looking back to [#slap_account](#slap_account), even they use "LDAP directory".
+So I'm totally not alone on this.
+Hurray!
+What's 'shadowAccount' btw?
+Uh... no idea.
+It looks like an account... with 'shadow' prefix to everything.
+Given how 'posixAccount' seems like a "real" thing, not "made up", I guess this is also a thing?
+Whatever.

+My point is, what the hell are we doing here?
+How on earth am I supposed to set this up?
+So I need to have an account on the linux VM?
+And then use the information from there?
+Or am I supposed to use the LDAP system as my account management system, and then set this up?
+Which comes first?
+Chicken?
+Egg?
+Ham?
+Cranberry juice?
+Fuck it.
+I'll just use my existing account and see what happens.
+What's the worst that could happen, amirite?

+We need to adjust our previous approach and change the username to 'uid=mumkashi,ou=users,dc=goodlike,dc=eu,dc=local'.

+What the hell is a [mumkashi](https://www.youtube.com/playlist?list=PLh0Ul3zO7LAhPnJh-SF59Le5Ui1NDEXU1), you ask?
+It's become my standard go-to nickname when 'goodlike' is taken.
+Yes, indeed.
+It is at this point that I reveal that I am, in fact, an esteemed video game developer whose game even has been played on youtube once!
+Amazing.
+If my game needed LDAP, I'd have just ended myself then and there.